ouxch/tmdb-helper/README.md

-This is a personal project, and I want to match the exact name of the movie or episode and get the details from TMDB through the API.
+This is a utools plugin, match the exact movie or episode from TMDB.
-It is just prepare work for myself.
+It is just a personal project, prepare to work for myself.